-Koonwarra Holiday Park – camping from $25 per site per night and 1-bedroom cabins (sleeping 3 people) from $85 per night.
+Koonwarra Holiday Park – this caravan site that I stayed at offers camping from $25 per site per night and 1-bedroom cabins (sleeping 3 people) from $85 per night.

 Eden is one of my favourite places on this Melbourne to Sydney drive itinerary, and a place I wish I’d scheduled in more than one night at.
 Lake Curalo is beautiful and Aslings Beach has a wonderful serenity to it.
 This area would be great in summer.
 Make sure you check out the lookouts on the Eden Rotary Walk too.

 Cann River: A lovely little town for a lunch break, and the gateway to Croajingalong National Park if this is on your itinerary.

 Mallacoota: A small holiday town that’s worth exploring.
 Head to Panoramic Drive (the coastal road off Allan Drive) for beautiful ocean views; you might even spot a seal basking in the sun like I did!
 The beach at Bastion Point is great to stroll along too.

 Lakes Entrance to Eden: 242km – 2 hrs 45 min